- Live Rates

-Home prices in the Portland metro area declined during 2019.
-According to the real estate information company Zillow, house values in the city rose by a whopping 0.9% over the past year.
+Home prices in the Portland metro area increased during 2020.
+According to the real estate information company Zillow, house values in the city rose by 7.6% over the past year.
 That was one of the biggest year-over-year gains of any city in the country.

-According to a November 23 press release from the Federal Housing Finance Agency (FHFA): “In most of the country [including Oregon], the 2020 maximum loan limit for one-unit properties will be $510,400.
+According to a recent press release from the Federal Housing Finance Agency (FHFA):

 In this context, a “one-unit” property is a single-family home.
 “Two-unit” refers to a duplex-style property with two separate residents, and so on.
 These loan limits apply to all counties in Oregon.

 Anything above these amounts is considered a jumbo mortgage loan.
 Jumbo mortgages generally require larger down payments, higher credit scores, etc.

 Conforming loan limits are established at the county level.
 And in some states, they vary from one county to the next.
 Oregon is different.
 Homes are relatively affordable across the state of Oregon, so all counties have the baseline loan limit of $548,250.
 There are no “high-cost areas” in Oregon, at least when it comes to conforming loan limits.

 According to Zillow, the median home price for Portland is $487,170 as of November 2020.
 That’s well below the single-family conforming loan limit for Portland.
 This means that home buyers in and around the city should have plenty of properties to choose from, without venturing into “jumbo” mortgage territory.

 Will you need mortgage financing to buy a home in Seattle?
 We can help.
 Sammamish Mortgage has been serving buyers across Washington, Oregon, Idaho, and Colorado since 1992.
 We offer a wide variety of mortgage programs with flexible qualification criteria.
 Please contact us today with any financing-related questions you have.